 No matter how great the City of Sails is, there’s always the impulse to hop in the car and head out of Auckland on a road trip…it’s part of our DNA.
 Whether you want to unwind in nature, have an adventure or soak in the sights on a ferry before stopping for something to eat and drink, we have it all at our fingertips.

 Here are 12 epic day trips out of Auckland for you to tick off one by one!

 Head 50km north of Auckland to historic and beautiful Puhoi—hire a kayak and take a gentle ride down the river, browse the quaint shops and then stop for a bite to eat and a drink at the Puhoi Pub Hotel.
 You can’t leave Puhoi without paying a visit to the kingdom of dairy, Puhoi Valley.
 Situated near the Puhoi River, this is the go-to destination for a session of relaxation while indulging in premium quality cheese.

 A little further up the road, head to Matakana to the markets and shop up a storm, nibble on the delicious fare on offer and then head across the road to the Matakana Village Pub for oysters with your choice of tipple.

 Stalagmites or stalactite?
 Bring back those memories from high school science classes and drive two-and-a-half hours south to the Waitomo Caves.
 These spectacular caves with glow rooms will have you oo-ing and ah-ing in amazement.
 If you prefer something a little more adventurous, there’s always black water rafting or even abseiling.

 Another market to hit (and closer to home) is the Oratia markets each Saturday morning.
 Serving up delicious fresh, local produce, you can stock up the pantry for the week ahead.
 Once done, make sure you go back on the main road and visit Just Plane Interesting, which is filled with second-hand goods that are, yes, just plain interesting.
-Shopping done, head to Artisan Winery and Restaurant, share a platter and drink vino.